 Course information and restrictions

-Berlin Perspectives is a supplementary and interdisciplinary study programme for incoming international students at Humboldt-Universität.
-Geared towards students whose proficiency in German may not allow them to follow the German-speaking curriculum exclusively.The programme combines seminars in the Humanities, Arts and Social Sciences taught in English and German with a mandatory German course at HU's Sprachenzentrum.
+- A supplementary and interdisciplinary study programme for incoming international students, geared towards students whose proficiency in German may not allow them to follow the German-speaking curriculum exclusively

-A full course load in English for Law is not available.
-This option is only suited for students with sufficient fluency in German to take regular courses.
+- A full course load in English for Law is not available

 Transfer credits and equivalent courses at this university